 Solar water-heating systems shall be certified by the Solar Rating Certification Corporation (SRCC) or other nationally recognized certification agencies.
 SRCC is a nonprofit third party supported by the United States Department of Energy.
 The certification shall be for the entire solar energy system and installation.

-Solar photovoltaic systems shall meet all applicable safety and performance standards established by the National Electrical Code, the Institute of Electrical and Electronics Engineers, and accredited testing laboratories such as Underwriters Laboratories and, where applicable, the rules of the Public Utilities Commission regarding safety and reliability.
+Solar photovoltaic systems shall meet all applicable safety and performance standards established by the National accredited testing laboratories such as Underwriters Laboratories and, where applicable, the rules of the Public Utilities Commission regarding safety and reliability.